Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 and incur the heavy ratelimits set by Discord.
 Therefore, it's helpful to control the syncing process manually.

-A common and recommended approach is to create an owner-only traditional message command to do this.
+A common and recommended approach is to create an owner-only traditional command to do this.

 The :ref:`commands extension <discord_ext_commands>` makes this easy: